 "We are very fortunate to have someone as qualified as MacKenzie in our own backyard," Woodard said.
 "It has been my pleasure to both coach her and work with her as a colleague.
 She is innovative, hard working and very capable of making the transition to NCAA coaching.
 She has worked with some great mentors, including Fort Collins Area Swim Team head coach Chris Webb.
 I expect that MacKenzie will be a shot in the arm for our program as we continue to build a nationally recognized program."

 Brown was most definitely a shot in the arm, helping CSU to its first winning record in four seasons.
 Brown helped mentor a freshman class of 15, with many of them becoming immediate impact performers.
 As a former swimmer, she can also relate to the student-athletes in a way that others cannot.

-Graduating from CSU in 2008 with a bachelor's degree in interior design, Brown has kept close to the pool.
-As a volunteer assistant coach with CSU from 2011-13, she worked closely with CSU's swimmers and coaching staff, eventually helping to form a NCAA qualifier and Mountain West champion in Breann Fuller.
+Graduating from CSU in 2008 with a bachelor's degree in interior design, Brown spent two seasons - from 2011-13 - as a volunteer assistant coach with CSU.
+She worked closely with CSU's swimmers and coaching staff, eventually helping to form a NCAA qualifier and Mountain West champion in Breann Fuller.
 Brown also created training programs for the Rams, and helped facilitate dual meets.
 Additionally, she was the 2011 recipient of the Doc Counsilman Award, given by the American Swimming Coaches Association for creative and innovative workouts.